Casino card games for the gambler

 If you decide to play, remember your cards well!
 Once you have placed them on the playing surface, you cannot touch them again.
 To continue playing, you must bet double your stake.
 Once all bets are in, the dealer reveals his cards.
 From right to left, the dealer compares his or her hand to each player’s, and the best hand wins.
 Depending on how lucky you are, beating the dealer can earn you even money or up to 100 to 1, if you happen to get a royal flush on one deal.

-Sound easy enough?
-If not, Let It Ride may be more your style, at least at the beginning of your gambling career.
+Does that sound easy enough?
+If not, Let It Ride might be more fore you, at least the beginning of your gaming career.

 Let It Ride

-So, resist no longer.
+So, don’t resist any longer.
 Place your bets!